makeopensource/intro-calculator/README.md

 #### 1. Install the latest version of Node

-In order for TypeScript to successfully transpile to JavaScript, you need to make sure you have the latest version of [Node](https://nodejs.org/en) downloaded and installed.
+For TypeScript to successfully transpile to JavaScript, you need to ensure you have the latest version of [Node](https://nodejs.org/en) downloaded and installed.
 Proceed to download the recommended version of Node that corresponds to your operating system.